Mood swings, hot flushes, irregular periods, sleep problems? You could be suffering the classic symptoms of the menopause. Luckily, help is available.

 Signs and symptoms of menopause

 Menopause symptoms typically include hot flushes (which some women describe as “tropical moments”), night sweats, poor sleep, loss of concentration, emotional ups and downs (also described as menopause “mood swings”) and sometimes joint pain.
+Other signs can include:

 The good news is that you don’t need to suffer in silence.
 There’s plenty of help available.